itscodenation/curriculum-13-14/lessons/02_Directory_Structures/TeachersNotes.md

 This is a little bit different than a word processor, such as Microsoft Word, Apple Pages, or Google Docs.
 You want to avoid word processors like these when you are coding because they add lots of special formatting that you can't see when you're typing.

 One of the most useful features of a text editor is syntax highlighting.
-It means that the editor will highlight certain words or types or syntax specific to a language.
+It means the editor will highlight certain words or types or syntax specific to a language.
 This way, if you forget to include an opening or closing quotation mark, you will quickly realize it because of the color of the text on your screen.
 A text editor might also indicate mismatched parentheses or brackets by turning them red; if you have a closing brace with no corresponding opening one, the color will tell you that you made a syntax error somewhere.
+NOTE: It may be necessary to explain "syntax" to students.

 ###Help students download and install notepad++ if they don't already have it. http://notepad-plus-plus.org